How to Configure Cloud Data Synchronization with Empty Database

 Select Objects table

-8. The first run of the synchronization package will re-load all the records from Salesforce to the target database anyway.
-So it’s not necessary that replication package actually load records.
+8. The first run of the synchronization will re-load all the records from Salesforce to the target database anyway.
+So it’s not necessary that replication actually load records.
 We need it only to create the tables.

 If you don’t want to spend time on additional configuration, you may omit the steps and allow replication to load data.
 In this case, it may take quite some time for replication to load all the data, and you will need to delete data from the database tables before running the synchronization anyway.
 Besides, these extra records are added to your subscription counter.